rrab-0/Space-Invaders-like-Game/README.md

 to run the game you need to,

+download release
+  - Space.and.Monsters.7z
+  - extract to folder
+  - run .exe

+or,

 - make a new terminal
 - from the terminal tab select run task
 - select C/C++: g++.exe build active file